vacu9708/Study-records/Database/Normalization/readme.md

 Denormalization is a database optimization technique in which we add redundant data to one or more tables.
 This can help us avoid costly JOINs in a relational database.
 Note that denormalization does not mean ‘reversing normalization’ or ‘not to normalize’.
 It is an optimization technique that is applied after normalization.

 ### Advantage
-- Retrieving data is faster since fewer joins are done.
+- Retrieving data is faster due to fewer JOINs to be done.

 ### Disadvantave
-- Increased possibility of update anomaly.
+- Increased possibility of update anomalies.